I heard screams from the living room…

 I didn’t grow up with regular family meetings, so when I decided to try them, I had no idea where to start or what they should look like.

-After using them for several months, (and a lot of experimenting and adjusting) we’ve discovered the many benefits of family meetings, and why they’re such a powerful tool for families.
+After using them for several months though, we’ve discovered the many benefits of family meetings, and why they’re such a powerful tool for families.

-> Family meetings build connection and closeness, build life skills, and teach your kiddos their voice is important.
+> Family meetings build connection and closeness, life skills, and teach your family members their voice is important.

->Family meetings are a great way to instill family values in your kiddos.
-They are the perfect time to not only solve problems but prepare your kiddos for situations they may encounter.
+>Family meetings are a great way to instill family values.
+They are the perfect time to not only solve problems but prepare your children for situations they may encounter.

 > Family meetings teach them the correct ways to solve problems with siblings (instead of just screaming at them and slamming doors).